imahrahim/ClicksForFicsProcess/content/posts/Scraping.md

 ---
-title: AO3 Scraper
+title: "Character Cleaning"
-date: 2024-04-11
+date: "2024-04-17"
-tags: [Data, API, Excel, Archive Of Our Own]
+tags: ["data", "excel", "chatgpt", "mental-breakdown"]
-social_image: '/media/wallpapperr10.png'
+social_image: "/media/wallpapperr10.png"
-description:
+description: "A detailed guide on character cleaning using various tools."
 ---

 Archive Of Our Own (AO3) does not offer a public API.
 Therefore, my first step was to find a way to retrieve data from AO3.
 There are a few unofficial APIs provided by the community.
 The first one I tried was this [one](https://fandomstats.org/ao3-tag-stats/).